Maker (character): New Avengers

-Despite this, the Maker survives and emerged in the new Prime Earth, where he forms the science-based terrorist organization W.H.I.S.P.E.R. to continue experimenting for his own gain.
+Despite this, the Maker survives and was split into an infinite number of beings by the Molecule Man, who placed one version of the Maker in each of the newly formed universes being created by his Earth-616 counterpart and Franklin Richards.
+Each of these versions shares the same consciousness, allowing them to operate independently.
+He then emerged in the new Prime Earth, where he takes over the science-based terrorist organization W.H.I.S.P.E.R. to continue experimenting for his own gain.
 His first experiment focuses on harnessing the souls of the dead to try and capture the souls of previous universes.
-Maker also assembles a new incarnation of the Revengers, with plans to have them face the New Avengers.
+Maker also assembles a new incarnation of the Revengers called the New Revengers, with plans to have them face the New Avengers.
 They consist of Asti the All-Seeing, Paibok, Vermin, White Tiger, and alternate versions of Angar the Screamer and Skar.

-During the "Civil War II" storyline, the New Revengers gain City's O.M.N.I.T.R.O.C.U.S form as its latest member.
-As A.I.M. is facing off against S.H.I.E.L.D., Maker takes advantage of this by sending his New Revengers to attack them.
+During the "Civil War II" storyline, the New Revengers recruit City's O.M.N.I.T.R.O.C.U.S form as its latest member.
+As Avengers Idea Mechanics is facing off against S.H.I.E.L.D., Maker takes advantage of this by sending his New Revengers to attack them.
 While O.M.N.I.T.R.O.C.U.S. keeps Sunspot trapped in his office while having his own defense system attack him, Angela del Toro fights her aunt Ava Ayala while the other Revengers members attack the rest of the New Avengers and the staff of Avengers Base Two.
 Donning a variation of the Rescue armor, Toni Ho manages to slay the alternate Skar.
 Also, Mockingbird managed to get free from O.M.N.I.T.R.O.C.U.S.' clutches with the help of Warlock while Ava frees Angela from the combined influences of the Tiger God and the Hand.
 The remaining members of the New Revengers face off against the New Avengers and A.I.M.
 While the remaining members of the New Revengers are defeated, Maker escapes.
 Sunspot later confronts Maker aboard fake Air Force One and defeats him.
-Sunspot then delivers Maker to the government, which imprisons him in a special cell.
+Sunspot then delivers Maker to the government, who imprison him in a special cell.